 Canyon Cooler Outfitter 55qt

-Our choice for the best camping cooler is the Canyon Cooler Outfitter.
+Our choice for the best cooler for camping is the Canyon Cooler Outfitter.
 While the 55-quart capacity is not as large as a few other camping coolers, the durability and performance of the Outfitter is impressive.
-Boasting an ice retention of up to 14 days, the Outfitter will still have ice in it long after you have emptied the cooler of its other contents.
-While this cooler is plastic, it is heavy-duty, roto-molded and squared off to ensure not only the tightest seal possible but also that it will be light and not take up as much space as many other high-end coolers.
-The Outfitter is shaped similarly to a construction-grade tool box than a cooler, making it easy to pack into tight quarters.
+Boasting one of the best ice retention capabilities, of up to 14 days, the Outfitter will still have ice in it long after you have emptied the cooler of its other contents.
+While this cooler is plastic, it is heavy-duty, rotomolded construction and squared off to ensure not only the tightest seal possible but also that it will be light and not take up as much space as many other high-end coolers.
+The Outfitter is shaped like a construction-grade toolbox than a cooler, making it easy to pack into tight quarters.

-Bottom Line: The Canyon Cooler Outfitter performs well across the board and yet is still significantly cheaper than the other coolers tested making it our top pick.
+Bottom Line: The Canyon Cooler Outfitter performs well across the board and yet is still cheaper than most other coolers tested making it our top pick.

 The best camping coolers improve their ability to retain cold not only with rigid sides and foam insulation inside its walls but by having lids that form airtight seals, locking in cold and keeping any heat outside the cooler.

-If you are planning a short camping weekend by yourself, then a cooler up to around 25 quarts will most likely see you through.
-Camping coolers between 25-45 quarts will see you through a long weekend, or for two people over a weekend trip.
-Coolers in the 45-70 quart range will see you and a partner through a long weekend camping trip or for nearly a week on your own.
+If you are planning a short camping weekend by yourself, then a model up to around 25 quarts will most likely see you through.
+A camping cooler between 25-45 quarts will see you through a long weekend, or for two people over a weekend trip.
+Camping coolers in the 45-70 quart range will see you and a partner through a long weekend camping trip or for nearly a week on your own.
 Alternatively, if you are planning on keeping meat or fish fresh on coming back from a hunting or fishing trip, then likely you’ll want to pop for the bigger sized ice chests, no matter the duration you’ll be out.

 Another important factor in choosing the best cooler is finding one that is durable.
 Not only do you want it to handle the jostling that comes from sitting in your vehicle while on or off road, but another factor is to protect it from animals, especially bears or raccoons.

 Lids need to lock tight and potentially have a second locking system to ensure the security of its contents.
-The best camping coolers will have steel walls that can take a beating as well as the ability to fasten its lid tightly and potentially redundantly to prevent animals from stealing your food.
+An excellent camping cooler will have steel walls that can take a beating as well as the ability to fasten its lid tightly and potentially redundantly to prevent animals from stealing your food.
 These same protections from animals can also prevent foraging from other hungry campers too if the need arises.